ddev/ddev/docs/content/users/quickstart.md

     ```

 !!!tip "Add Vite support?"
-    Since Laravel v9.19.0, Vite will be shipped as default [asset bundler](https://laravel.com/docs/11.x/vite).
+    Since Laravel v9.19.0, Vite is included as the default [asset bundler](https://laravel.com/docs/11.x/vite).
 There are two tweaks needed for usage in DDEV.

     First, expose the port in `.ddev/config.yaml` and run `ddev restart`: